James Madison Dukes men's basketball: Louis Rowe era

 In 2016, James Madison hired JMU men's basketball alumnus and former assistant coach Louis Rowe to be the program's tenth men's basketball coach.
 Rowe led the Dukes for four seasons before being let go at the end of the 2020 season.
 Under Rowe, the Dukes compiled a record of 43–85.

 Mark Byington era

 In March 2020, James Madison hired Mark Byington to lead the Dukes men's basketball team.
 Before coming to JMU, Byington was the head coach at Georgia Southern.
 In his first season at JMU, Mark Byington lead the Dukes to a share of the regular season title, the team's first since the 2015 season.

 In the first season of his tenure at James Madison, the Dukes opened their new on-campus arena, the Atlantic Union Bank Center.

-On December 7, 2021, Byington's Dukes defeated Virginia for the first time in program history in front of a sold out home crowd.
+On December 7, 2021, Byington's Dukes defeated Virginia for the first time in program history in front of a sold-out home crowd.

+The 2023–24 season started with a road wins at Michigan State and Kent State, both of which broke home winning streaks held by the teams.
+The Dukes followed up those wins with a win at home over Howard, propelling the Dukes into the AP Top 25 for the first time in program history.
+On December 9, 2023, the team broke their record for best start to a season by defeating Old Dominion University to start 9–0.
+After a 14–0 start to the season, the best start in program history, the Dukes dropped their first game of the season on January 6 at Southern Miss.
+The Dukes won the 2024 Sun Belt Conference men's basketball tournament, securing an automatic bid to the 2024 NCAA Division I men's basketball tournament.
+As the 12 seed in the South region, the Dukes upset 5 seed Wisconsin in the First Round, before losing to Duke in the Second Round.
+This was the first time that the Dukes advanced to the Second Round of the NCAA Tournament since the 1993-94 season.
+The Dukes finished the 2023–24 season with a record of 32–4, the best in program history.

+Following the Dukes' loss in the NCAA Tournament, Mark Byington accepted the head coach position at Vanderbilt.
+Byington guided the Dukes to an 82–36 record across his four seasons as head coach.

+Preston Spradlin era

+On March 29, 2024, James Madison hired Preston Spradlin as the new head coach of the men's basketball team.
+Spradlin previously led the Morehead State Eagles for eight seasons.